A whole beef tenderloin roast may be the most beautiful recipe you make all year!

 - Allow beef tenderloin to sit at room temperature for 1 hour before cooking.
 Preheat oven to 275F then line a baking sheet with aluminum foil or parchment.

 - Place tenderloin on prepared baking sheet.
-Melt butter, then pour on top of tenderloin.
-Season on all sides with kosher salt and black pepper.
+Melt 4 Tbsp butter, then pour on top of tenderloin.
+Season on all sides with 2 Tbsp kosher salt and 1 tsp black pepper.
 Cook, undisturbed, in preheated oven for 1 hour 15 minutes, or until internal temperature of 130 F is reached (for medium rare).
 Begin checking temperature at 1 hour.
 To do this, place meat thermometer into end of tenderloin, inserting into the thickest part of the beef.
 Note that the temperature will continue to rise a bit as it rests.

 Sautéed shiitake mushrooms (optional)

-- Heat butter in a large skillet.
+- Heat 2 Tbsp butter in a large skillet.
 Add mushrooms and cook undisturbed until browned and crispy, about 2-3 minuted per side.
-Add minced shallot, then season with kosher salt.
+Add minced shallot, then season with ½ tsp kosher salt.
 Transfer to a bowl and set aside while you make the cream sauce.

 Make the parmesan cream sauce

-- Place heavy cream in a large sauce pan, then add smashed garlic cloves and tarragon.
+- Place 3 cups heavy cream in a large sauce pan, then add smashed garlic cloves and 3-4 sprigs tarragon.
 Bring to a boil, then reduce until thickened, about 10-15 minutes.
 Cream will eventually bubble up, so make sure your pan is not too small.
 Use a slotted spoon to remove garlic and tarragon, then discard.

-- Add Parmigiano Reggiano, chopped parsley, Dijon, kosher salt, and black pepper, then stir to combine.
+- Add 2 cup Parmigiano Reggiano, 2 Tbsp chopped parsley, 1 ½ tsp Dijon, ½ tsp kosher salt, and ¼ tsp black pepper, then stir to combine.

 - When ready to serve, slice tenderloin into pieces ¼" – ½" thick.
 Plate, then serve with parmesan cream sauce spooned on top (or on the side) along with sautéed mushrooms and shallots.
 Sprinkle the steak with flaky sea salt and black pepper just before serving.